This post has been updated as of May 2019

-Thankfully, the designers of this email newsletter have taken this into account and added some handy ALT text.
-As a result, the images that have text in them (eg. ‘Friend us on Facebook’) still have meaningful descriptions when images are blocked or turned off.
+Thankfully, the designers of this email newsletter have considered this and added some handy ALT text.
+As a result, the images that have text in them (e.g., “Friend us on Facebook”) still have meaningful descriptions when images are blocked or turned off.

-Now, consider how important this would be if you were visually-impaired and using a screen-reader to assist with reading your email.
+Now consider how important this would be if you were visually impaired and using a screen-reader to assist with reading your email.
 In this case, ALT text could mean all the difference.
-We see a lot of email newsletters that use images for headings and links – these can be particularly hard to understand if they’re not accompanied by useful descriptions.
+We see many email newsletters that use images for headings and links, and these can be particularly hard to understand if they don’t include useful descriptions.

 ALT text in different email clients